 - He valued truth as the source of life-giving bread and the source of spiritual nourishment.

-It seems that to Job and Solomon, it is essential to GET wisdom.
+It seems that for both Job and Solomon, it is essential to GET wisdom.
 The wisdom we need most cannot be acquired through science, philosophy, or the arts.
-True wisdom comes from God, by revelation.
+True wisdom comes from God, by the process of revelation.

 “If any of you lacks wisdom, let him ask of God” (James 1:5).